slape/python/README.md

-# This is a collection of python scripts and command line games.
+# This is a collection of python scripts.
+These are either all original, or I wrote them as part of a training or class.